Rutgers Restricted Access

-The period 1939-45 is the chief focus, but interviews typically begin and end ten or more years before and after the war.
+The period 1939-45 is the chief focus, but interviews typically cover the period beginning 10 years before the war and ending 10 years after the war.

 Type of coverage

 Vendor/electronic presentation provider